14 Wacky Ways to Cut Expenses Quickly

 10. Cancel Subscriptions

-Smart Money -> 5 Ways to Curb Frivilous Spending
+Related: 5 Ways to Curb Frivolous Spending

 11. Read Books

 How many unread books do you have lying around?
 Picking up an unread book to dive into a fantasy story or learn a new skill set from a non-fiction book can be cheap entertainment.
-Plus, you have already purchased the books, so it is a prepaid expense.
+You have already purchased the books, so it is a prepaid expense.
 And in a month when you are on a spending fast, books can provide hours of free entertainment.

 12. Work Later and Longer Hours